MuckRock/air-quality-exceptional-events/README.md

 ## Methodology

+We also consulted with five atmospheric scientists who have experience studying air pollution and its health impacts.
+As we received data and documents from the EPA, these experts helped shape our methodology.
+Once we finished our analysis, we shared our findings with them, to help validate and interpret the data.
+In collaboration with one of these experts, Dan Jaffe, a University of Washington-Bothell professor of atmospheric and environmental chemistry, we will present our work at the annual American Geophysical Union conference.

 ### Events and demonstrations

 We count exceptional events as any event in the [exceptional events dataset](data/raw/exceptional_events_1_1_2016_copy_for_MuckRock.xls).
 This data contains 699 events with a unique exceptional event ID.